Get a library card!

 No. The Online Access Card does not require a visit to the library.
 Just fill out the registration form and you’ll immediately have full access to digital and online resources provided by Sno-Isle Libraries.
 Note: This card will not allow checkout of physical items or use of in-library computers once community libraries reopen.

-You can register for the Online Access Card now and gain immediate access to all digital and online resources.
-When the libraries reopen, just bring photo identification and proof of address to any community library and a staff member will help you complete the registration process for a Regular Access Card.
+You can register for the Online Access Card and gain immediate access to all digital and online resources.
+Then, just bring photo identification and proof of address to any community library and a staff member will help you complete the registration process for a Regular Access Card.

 Do either of these library cards expire?